Hatton Cross tube station

 Hatton Cross is a London Underground station.
 It is on the Heathrow branch of the Piccadilly line between Heathrow Terminals 2 & 3 or Heathrow Terminal 4 and Hounslow West stations.
-It is in London fare zone 5 and 6 and stands between the Great South West Road (A30) and the Heathrow Airport Southern Perimeter Road.
+It is in both London fare zone 5 and 6 and stands between the Great South West Road (A30) and the Heathrow Airport Southern Perimeter Road.
 The station serves a large area including Feltham to the south and Bedfont to the west.
 It was named after the crossroads of the Great South West Road and Hatton Road.

 The station, itself in the borough of Hillingdon, is situated within the small settlement of Hatton, which straddles the border between Hillingdon and the neighbouring borough of Hounslow.
 The nearby area is partly within the airport but mainly includes its associated commercial warehousing and light industrial premises.
 "Hatton Cross" refers to the crossroads on the former coaching road leading south-west, and is now applied to the overlying major road intersection immediately south-east of the station.

 Hatton Cross is also the nearest Underground station to the popular plane spotting location of Myrtle Avenue, and for this reason is commonly used by plane spotters travelling to the area.

 History

 The station opened on 19 July 1975 in the first phase of the extension of the Piccadilly line from Hounslow West to Heathrow Airport and it remained the terminus until Heathrow Central opened on 16 December 1977.
+The line from Hounslow West was built by W. & C. French.

 On its opening in 1975, Hatton Cross was one of 279 active stations on the London Underground, the highest ever total; the number of stations in the network has since decreased to 272.

 Part of a Piccadilly route map sign in 2006, showing the arrangement of stations at Heathrow.

 For the new Terminal 4 at the airport, a single track loop was tunnelled from Hatton Cross to Heathrow Central (now called "Heathrow Terminals 2 & 3") with an intermediate new Terminal 4 station, which opened on 12 April 1986.
 The tube service to the airport then ran clockwise in a one-way loop from Hatton Cross to Terminal 4, on to Terminals 2 & 3, and back to Hatton Cross.

 On 7 January 2005, the loop and Terminal 4 station closed and the tube service reverted to its previous two-way running between Hatton Cross and the Terminals 2 & 3 station while tunnels to the new Heathrow Terminal 5 station were under construction; a shuttle bus from Hatton Cross was provided for passengers travelling to and from Terminal 4.
 Service round the loop restarted on 17 September 2006.